-Dave and I absolutely love visiting and photographing Arches National Park every chance we get.
+Dave and I absolutely love visiting Arches National Park every chance we get.

 Arches is a few miles north of the fun outdoor adventure town of Moab, Utah.
 The amazing hiking trails in Arches weave through a land of contrasting colors, awe-inspiring sunsets, and exquisite landforms.

-We have visited Arches many times and never tire of seeing the natural rock formations that include 2,000 stone archways, giant balanced rocks, and massive pinnacles that immediately draw you in to explore and photograph.
+The photography at Arches is fantastic!
+We visit many times and never tire of photographing the natural rock formations that include 2,000 stone archways, giant balanced rocks, and massive pinnacles that immediately draw you in to explore and photograph.

 If you plan on visiting Arches, and are in need of information about the park from local experts, then this ultimate Arches National Park Guide is for you.